jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 24
 Finally, the affiliate attempted to remove volume shadow copies and disable system recovery:
-C:WindowsSystem32cmd.exe c vssadmin delete shadows all quiet \& wmic shadowcopy delete \& bcdedit set {default} bootstatuspolicy ignoreallfailures \& bcdedit set {default} recoveryenabled no
+“C:\\Windows\\System32\\cmd.exe” /c vssadmin delete shadows /all /quiet \& wmic shadowcopy delete \& bcdedit /set {default} bootstatuspolicy ignoreallfailures \& bcdedit /set {default} recoveryenabled no
 To proactively hunt for this type of intrusion, defenders should watch for:
+ New generic accounts being created and added

+to privileged groups
-New generic accounts being created and addedto privileged groups Creation of scheduled tasks that are unique to the organization RDP sessions between critical hosts (domain controllers,backup servers) Unexpected execution of vssadmin and shadowcopycommands A Bit About
+ Creation of scheduled tasks that are unique to the organization RDP sessions between critical hosts (domain controllers,

+backup servers)
+ Unexpected execution of vssadmin and shadowcopy

+commands
+A Bit About
 StealBit
 BITWISE SPIDER, the
 actor behind LockBit
 development, also created a
 custom information stealing
-tool StealBit to facilitate
+tool “StealBit” to facilitate
 exfiltration activities.
 While
 LockBit ransomware is
 available to all, StealBit